Board of Directors FAQ

 Can a candidate's organization vote for their candidate?

 Yes.
-Your organization's designated voting contact may vote for the candidate from their own organization.
-If the candidate is the voting contact, they may vote for themself.
+Your organization's designated voting contact may vote for a candidate from their own organization.
+If the candidate is the voting contact, they may vote for them self.

 Who has access to the results?